chocolatey/choco-wiki/PackageDownloadCache.md

 You should also sign up for the [Chocolatey Newsletter](http://chocolatey.us8.list-manage1.com/subscribe?u=86a6d80146a0da7f2223712e4&id=73b018498d) to be one of the first to hear about when the pro/business versions are available. http://chocolatey.us8.list-manage1.com/subscribe?u=86a6d80146a0da7f2223712e4&id=73b018498d

+One of the longstanding things we have always wanted in the community feed was to remove the element of package breakages due to movement of files by software vendors and/or only offering the latest version of software at the same url.
+We are now able to offer that in a private distribution to our licensed users!

+## FAQs
+### Why can't you offer it publicly?
+Software distribution and legal reasons - the short of it is that we can't have a public archive of software out there.

+### I'm a vendor, should I be concerned about you distributing my files?

+What we are doing is no different than what most companies do internally.
+They usually download and set up a UNC share of software that folks from the company will use to install that software instead of reaching out to the internet.
+We are doing the same thing for our licensed users, offering a private internal distribution just for them and not publicly.
+Fortunately that means we are not violating any distribution rights because those files are not available publicly, only to users that have obtained a license.